vallard/K8sServerless/kubernetes/README.md

 ## 2.5 Conclusion

-This concludes our brief tour of kubernetes.
+This concludes our brief tour of Kubernetes.
 We will be using services, pods, deployments, ingress controllers and some other things we didn't cover as well later on.
 We just need to add some more infrastructure components before we can construct our application!

 ## Where to next?